English Language Requirements, JD, SJD & LLM Applicants

 - submit acceptable alternative evidence of a high degree of proficiency in English.

-- JD applicants must have a minimum TOEFL score of 105 on the Internet-based test or 620 paper-based test.
+- JD and SJD applicants must have a minimum TOEFL score of 105 on the Internet-based test or 620 paper-based test.

 - LLM applicants must have a minimum TOEFL score of 92 on the Internet-based test or 580 on the paper-based test.